-Health professions programs in the area include the UW-La Crosse campus, with Public Health and Allied Health programs; two technical colleges with health professions programs; and a private college (Viterbo) with nursing program and dietetics programs.
-Several UW-Madison health professions programs also use clinical facilities in La Crosse and the surrounding area as their Western Clinical Campus.
-There are 17 rural health clinics and 13 Critical Access Hospitals in the service area, and one Community Health Center (Cashton) with two service delivery sites.
-The region also has a family practice residency program (La Crosse-Mayo) in La Crosse.
-The newly developed UWSMPH Wisconsin Academy of Rural Medicine program will be implementing a training site in the Scenic Rivers AHEC region.
+Health professions programs in the area include the UW-La Crosse campus, with Public Health and Allied Health programs; UW-Platteville campus with a satellite UWSMPH Physician Assistant program, Southwest and Western technical colleges with health professions programs; and Viterbo University with nursing and dietetics programs.
+Several UW-Madison health professions programs also use clinical facilities in La Crosse and the surrounding area as their Western Clinical Campus including the Wisconsin Academy of Rural Medicine (WARM) program.
+There are 17 rural health clinics and 13 Critical Access Hospitals in the service area, and one Community Health Center (Cashton) with two service delivery sites and a Ho-Chunk Nation Health Care Center (Black River Falls).

 Laura Pettersen, Executive Director

 Buffalo, Crawford, Grant, Jackson, Juneau, La Crosse, Monroe, Richland, Trempealeau, and Vernon.